Classic Israeli Films For Yom Ha'atzmaut

 There is nothing more Israeli than lighting up a mangal on Yom Ha'atzmaut, and then sitting down to watch some good ol' classic Israeli Burekas films.
 What is a Burekas film you ask?

-Well, it refers to a genre of Israeli films from the 1960s to 80s.
+Well, it refers to a genre of Israeli films from the 1960s to the 1980s.
 The name's origin most likely dates back to an interview with Israeli director Boaz Davidson, where he stated he should make Israeli Burekas films just like the Italians have their Spaghetti Westerns.

 Honestly, choosing between spaghetti and burekas isn't easy, they're both so good, but it is Yom Ha'atzmaut, so here are our Burekas film recommendations for you: